CleverCloud/documentation/content/doc/best-practices/blue-green.md

 When you push your source code to the Clever Cloud git remote, Clever Cloud will automatically use the "Blue/Green" pattern to apply your changes to your production.

 A new VM, let's call it *Blue* is created.
-The deployment is successful when there's no error in the build phase and the server answers on :8080/ with a non error code.
+The deployment is successful when there's no error in the build phase and the [deployment healtcheck](https://developers.clever-cloud.com/doc/develop/healthcheck/) is succesful.
 And that's it, you will use the new version on production within seconds.

 If you push new changes, a *Green* VM will be created.